-With an average year round temperature of 22C, short flights from anywhere in Europe and world-class beaches it’s not surprising that Lanzarote attracted over 3 million tourists in 2017.
+Lanzarote attracted more than 3 million tourists in 2019 and with an average year-round temperature of 22C, short flights from anywhere in Europe and world-class beaches, it’s not surprising, is it?

-We flew into Arrecife airport and headed straight to Castillo de San Jose for absolutely fabulous lunch overlooking the harbour and Atlantic and sculptures of horses created by Jason de Caires Taylor.
+We flew into Arrecife airport and headed straight to the gorgeous Castillo de San Jose for an absolutely fabulous lunch overlooking the harbour and Atlantic and sculptures of horses created by Jason de Caires Taylor.

 Our dessert was calorific but incredibly tasty!

 Visit the Jardin de Cactus